hopgausi/egpaf-project/README.md

 # OR

 # Run locally on your machine
-#NOTE: have python =>3.8. can installed from https://www.python.org/
+#NOTE: have python =>3.8 on your machine. can installed from https://www.python.org/
 Clone the repository
 `git clone https://github.com/hopgausi/egpaf-project.git`
 # install requirements